robinleruth/Microservices-architecture-test/README.md

 Services can use the REST Api to spread event in the system.

 When an event is published :
-* Event data is LPUSH into a Published list for corresponding event
+* Event data is LPUSH into a Published list for each subscriber for corresponding event
 * A notification event is published in an atomic operation.
 It notifies everyone in the Subscribers list for the corresponding event that an event is available in Published List

 A subscriber registers itself in a SUBSCRIBERS list in Redis.
 When it receives notification :